 Vincent Van Gogh arrived in London aged 19 and remained, off and on, for the next three years, doing various short-term jobs.
 He was fluent in English and read voraciously; Bunyan’s ‘The Pilgrim’s Progress’ was a favourite book.
 He also loved George Eliot, Harriet Beecher Stowe and particularly Dickens, all of whom shared his concern for social justice.
-He was already a great frequenter of art galleries, signing the visitor’s book at Dulwich Picture Gallery on 4 August 1873 – a bank holiday Monday – for example.
-He hadn’t decided to become an artist yet, although he did include one or two tantalising little sketches in his letters back home, and it wasn’t until almost three years after his return to the Netherlands, he was already thinking like one.
+He was already a great frequenter of art galleries, signing the visitor’s book at Dulwich Picture Gallery on 4 August 1873, for example.
+He hadn’t decided to become an artist at this stage but he did include one or two tantalising little sketches in his letters back home.

+And yet although Van Gogh didn’t start painting until after his return to the Netherlands, he was already thinking like an artist.
 The vivid descriptions he gives in his letters to his brother Theo of an autumnal walk along the Thames at Richmond, say, or of a chance storm off the Kent coast, betray the painter’s eye.
-He was as receptive to Old Master paintings as he was to the art of his own time and London was one of the best places to discover both.
-What he saw or read about would go into his visual memory bank, often to re-emerge many years later.
-It’s obvious, for example, once you see them side by side, how much Whistler’s ‘Nocturne: Grey and Gold Westminster Bridge’ laid the ground for Musée d’Orsay’s ‘Starry Night over the Rhone’, 1888 (not the painting that Don McLean sang about, that’s in the Met in New York).
-Certainly, those early years in London weren’t wasted.
+What Vincent saw or read about would go into his visual memory bank, often to re-emerge only years later.
+It’s obvious, for example, viewing them side by side, how much one of Whistler’s nocturnes, ‘Grey and Gold, Westminster Bridge’, laid the ground for Musée d’Orsay’s ‘Starry Night over the Rhone’, 1888 (not the painting that Don McLean sang about, that’s at MOMA in New York).
+Those early years in Britain weren’t wasted.

 ‘For two days I have tried to harden my heart against your appeal.
 I felt as if I could not bear to separate from the picture I had looked on every day for more than thirty years.
 But… I know that no picture would represent Vincent in your famous Gallery in a more worthy manner than the “Sunflowers” and that he… would have liked it to be there… it is a sacrifice for the sake of Vincent’s glory’.